ivangabriele/docker-compose-puppeteer/README.md

 ## Why

-This is mostly useful for CI e2e tests like Gitlab CI or Travis, supposing that you handle your bundles (api, client, databases, etc) via Docker Compose.
+This is mostly useful for CI e2e tests like Gitlab CI, supposing that you handle your bundles (api, client, databases, etc) via Docker Compose.

 ## Get started